"I shall always remember the kindness you have shown in dealing with my claim."

 - Only attracts compensation if it is causing significant disability.

-Free initial consultation from our Asbestos and Mesothelioma Claims Solicitor Team
+Free initial consultation from our asbestos claims solicitors

 We are happy to give free initial advice over the telephone to help you to understand what might be involved in making a claim for compensation.
 Please just give us a ring for an informal chat.
 Call 0800 694 0113.